Nicola Adams: Retirement

-During the first round of her rematch with Salinas, Adams suffered a torn pupil.
+During the first round of her match with Salinas, Adams suffered a torn pupil.
 She initially thought it to be a minor injury.
 In an interview with BBC Radio 5 Live Adams said, "I didn't think it would be anything too serious but I had torn the pupil in my eye.
 I got the injury in the first round of my last fight [against Maria Salinas].
 I phoned the doctors a couple of days afterwards.
 I could take the chance and keep boxing and hope nothing would happen to my eye or an unlucky punch could mean I lose my sight."

 She announced her retirement on 6 November 2019 in an open letter in the Yorkshire Evening Post, saying, "I’m immensely honoured to have represented our country – to win double Olympic gold medals and then the WBO championship belt is a dream come true… But it’s not without taking its toll on my body, and aside from the expected aches and pains - I’ve been advised that any further impact to my eye would most likely lead to irreparable damage and permanent vision loss."

+At both the Tokyo 2020 and Paris 2024 Olympics, Adams appeared on the BBC's coverage as their boxing analyst.

 In April 2021, Adams joined fellow British Olympians Greg Rutherford and Kelly Smith, and fitness instructor Mr Motivator in launching the ‘Energy Fit for the Future’ campaign by Smart Energy GB, which aimed at encouraging people to install smart meters in their homes.